 Safeguarding children – the actions taken to promote the welfare of children and protect them from harm – is everyone’s responsibility.
 Every organisation that has contact with children and families has a role to play, and responsibilities to fulfil.

 See below for a range of Safeguarding resources.
-If you would like to contact GAVS to discuss any specific Safeguarding issues please e-mail Chris Rees or call 0208 858 1363.
+If you would like to contact METRO METRO GAVS to discuss any specific Safeguarding issue please e-mail Roy Gopaul or call 020 8305 5000.

-Please note: there is a lot of information on this page, including Resources and Guidance; DBS checks (formerly known as CRB checks); Safeguarding Training; Specific Safeguarding Issues (such as bullying, domestic violence etc.); What to do if you are concerned about a child; and the LADO (Local Authority Designated Officer).
+Please note: there is a lot of information on this page, including Resources and Guidance; DBS checks (formerly known as CRB checks); Safeguarding Training; Specific Safeguarding Issues (such as bullying, domestic violence etc.); What to do if you are concerned about a child; and the DO (Designated Officer).
 Please scroll down to find the information you are looking for.

 ______________________________________________________